IMAP-Lo Instrument

 The IMAP-Lo instrument was built at University of New Hampshire in Durham, New Hampshire.
 The team is led by Nathan Schwadron, who also serves as a deputy Principal Investigator for the IMAP mission.
 The IMAP-Lo team also has collaborators from Southwest Research Institute (SwRI) in San Antonino, TX, the University of Bern, Bern, Switzerland, Princeton University in Princeton, NJ, and Johns Hopkins University APL in Laurel, MD.
 The pivot platform for IMAP-Lo was built by the Sierrra Space Aerospace Company and is managed by the Johns Hopkins University APL.

-The extreme efforts put forth by the team at SwRI to overcome many design challenges to get one of the most technically complicated parts of the instrument, the Conversion Surface and ESA, done on schedule was nothing short of a triumph.
+The extreme efforts put forth by the team at SwRI to overcome many design challenges to get one of the most technically complicated parts of the instrument, the Conversion Surface and An Electrostatic Analyzer is an instrument used in ion optics that employs an electric field to allow the passage of only those ions or electrons that have a given specific energy.
+It usually also focuses these particles (concentrates them) into a smaller area., done on schedule was nothing short of a triumph.

 - David Heirtzler, System Engineer, IMAP-Lo